waacher/ratmaze/README.md

 MAZE
 =========

-- A maze game written in RAT assembly
+# A maze game written in assembly

-The assembly is executed by microprocessor written in VHDL and implemented on a [Basys 3 board from Digilent](https://www.xilinx.com/products/boards-and-kits/1-54wqge.html).
+- The assembly is executed by microprocessor written in VHDL and implemented on a [Basys 3 board from Digilent](https://www.xilinx.com/products/boards-and-kits/1-54wqge.html).
 The game is displayed on a VGA monitor connected to the Basys 3 board's VGA output.

 ## Files: